About Nelson County

 Nelson County Sheriff's Office, located at 113 East Stephen Foster Avenue in Bardstown, Kentucky, is the primary law enforcement agency for unincorporated areas of Nelson County.
 Inmate information for Nelson County Jail can be obtained by contacting the jail directly or through the Sheriff's Office during regular business hours, as Nelson County maintains booking and detention records.

-- The New Haven Police Department provides coverage for that county as well.
+- The New Haven Police Department provides coverage as well.

 - Mugshots and booking photographs are typically included in arrest records and may be available through direct requests to the Sheriff's Office.